-A: HUD will temporarily (until December 21, 2020 or until the COVID-19 National Emergency is lifted, whichever occurs first) permit lenders to submit a sampling of units that is less than what is prescribed by the MAP Guide.
-At the time of property inspection, managers must provide the CNA assessors with a rent roll dated the day of the inspection in order to identify all vacant/down/model units, as well as any occupied units that residents have permitted entrance by the reviewer.
+A: HUD will temporarily (until December 31, 2021) permit lenders to submit a sampling of units that is less than what is prescribed by the MAP Guide.

+At the time of property inspection, managers must provide the CNA assessors with a rent roll dated the day of the inspection in order to identify all vacant/ down/model units, as well as any occupied units that residents have permitted entrance by the reviewer.
 The assessor should compare the list of available units to the MAP Guide sampling requirements identified in Appendix 5G.V.B.2 and determine the number of units that would not be inspected.
-To the extent that the units available for inspection do not meet the MAP

-Guide minimum sampling requirements, then the following must occur for the lender to be able to submit the application:
+To the extent that the units available for inspection do not meet the MAP Guide minimum sampling requirements, then the following must occur for the lender to be able to submit the application: